hellotext/help/_i18n/en/developers/tracking-events.md

 * `order.placed` Order has been placed.
 * `order.confirmed` Order has been confirmed by you.
 * `order.cancelled` Order has been cancelled either by you or your customer.
 * `order.shipped` Order has been shipped to your customer.
+* `order.delivered` Order has been delivered to your customer.

 ### Product actions